 23. Create targeted landing pages.

 Landing pages are great for accepting traffic and motivating action, but they’re only going to work if they’re targeted to a specific audience.
 Make sure you’re tailoring separate landing pages for individuals based on their origin point and their potential interests.
-I use and recommend Unbounce for creating targeted landing pages that are easy to A/B test.
+I use and recommend Unbounce and Boxmode for creating targeted landing pages that are easy to A/B test.